martinos/montrealrb_elm_presentation/presentation.md

 ### Elm is For creating web browser-based application
 - Elm transpiles to Javascript
-- In runs in the browser
+- It runs in the browser
 ---

 ### Elm is a pure functional language